tian1327/Accord-RL/README.md

 1. Use the same model preparation scheme as in DOPE by running `model.ipynb`
 2. Run `python OptCMDP.py` to run the OptCMDP algorithm
-   * Similar to DOPE, but not running K0 episodes for baseline policy
+   * Similar to DOPE, but not running K0 episodes for baseline policy.
+Instead, it solves Extended LP directly.
    * Choose random policy for the first episode to get started
 3. `python plot1.py output/OptCMDP_opsrl10.pkl 10000`
-   * should expect to see 0 Objective Regret and increasing Constraint Regret with episodes
+   * should expect to see non-zero Constraint Regret

 #### BPClass_OptPessLP